 Transparency in reporting

-For many years we have prioritised transparency and openness in our reporting.
-This is the second year that we have published a combined Strategic Report, which aims to address some of the most important influences in our operating environment.
+For a number of years we have prioritised transparency and openness in our reporting.
+This is the third year that we have published a combined Strategic Report, which aims to address some of the most important influences in our operating environment.
 These considerations, driven by a mixture of direct commercial impact and stakeholder interest have the potential to influence our ability to serve customers and create value for the long term.

 In the future, we plan to go further by reporting more information that helps us and our stakeholders understand our performance.

 We are making progress towards embedding sustainability across our organisation.
-We know there is more to do, and throughout 2018 we will continue to listen and change for the better.
+We know there is more to do, and throughout 2019 we will continue to listen and change for the better.
 We’ve learnt some important lessons in the past decade and this continues to motivate us to run the bank as a sustainable and responsible business, serving today’s customers in a way that also helps future generations.

 Kirsty Britz, Director of Sustainable Banking